-Once again, Miami is recognized in the Princeton Review's annual flagship college guide.
-In addition to outstanding academics—the primary criteria for selection—Miami was described as having a "vibrant, social atmostphere" and a "gorgeous" campus.
-The Best 378 Colleges (2014 Edition) profiles only about 15 percent of more than 2,500 four-year colleges in the country.
+Once again, Miami is recognized in The Princeton Review's annual flagship college guide.
+In addition to outstanding academics—the primary criteria for selection—Miami was described as having a "vibrant, social atmosphere" and a "gorgeous" campus.
+The Best 381 Colleges (2017 Edition) profiles only about 15 percent of more than 2,500 four-year colleges in the country.

 Miami University was 1 of only 5 universities in the nation to receive the Presidential Award in the 2012 President's Higher Education Community Service Honor Roll.
-In 2013, Miami received an honor roll placement with distinction: Miami, in its sixth appearance on the honor roll, estimated that from July 2011 to June 2012, over 13,000 students performed about 337,500 hours of service.
+In 2014, Miami received an honor roll placement, following honor roll placement with distinction in 2013.
+Miami has been named to The President's Higher Education Community Service Honor Roll every year since 2007.

-Kiplinger's Personal Finance magazine listed Miami as one the "100 Best Values in Public Colleges" for 2014, ranking Miami 54th nationally.
+Kiplinger's Personal Finance magazine listed Miami as one the "100 Best Values in Public Colleges" for 2017, ranking Miami 25th among in-state best values nationwide for public universities and 33rd for public university best values for out-of-state students.
 Miami has appeared on the list since it was first published in 1998.